November 25, 2015

 My dream for Tampa is for a city whose voice is heard across the United States.
 That we are not silenced by evil, but God propels our city to cry out to Him.
 We bravely step into confrontation believing that good will always prevail.
 Citizens will openly discuss matters that may become uncomfortable, and communities will engage in listening to and sharing in each other's pain.
 We will be a city extremely slow to prescribe solutions to problems, and will not step down or shy away from proclaiming changes that need to be deliberated.
 I see Tampa embracing and looking forward to conversations that involve the poor, injustice, violence and inequality.

-if not properly used and shared would otherwise go wasted.
+If I were to describe it in a parable, I would say our city has so much flour.
+An abundance of flour that if not properly used and shared would otherwise go wasted.
 This flour - food, clothing, shelter, medicine, education, jobs - will continue to remain only flour and not something greater unless we also add each of our yeast into it.
 The many resources in our city remain insignificant until we each add our yeast by giving freely, and then the flour is transformed.
 The yeast works its way through the dough, and only then can a new creation be birthed.
 This is how the Kingdom of Heaven will come to Tampa.